danvk/catskills/_posts/2024-01-13-winter-firbie.md

 ![Losing light]({{site.baseurl}}/assets/2024-01-13-winter-firbie/IMG_6766-losing-light.jpeg)

 We followed the trail for about a quarter mile past Eagle before stepping off onto a kind of "tongue".
 This was a narrow enough ridge that you could see it fall off steeply on either side.
 I really like these kinds of formations where you can see where you are in space.
 Or at least you could while there was still light.
-Within about half it was pitch dark and we put our headlights on.
+Within about half an hour it was pitch dark and we put our headlights on.

 ![Snowy bushwhack]({{site.baseurl}}/assets/2024-01-13-winter-firbie/IMG_6767-snowy-bushwhack.jpeg)